MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 1. Refresh the page.

 The color of the `<h1>` element is still set to your favorite color.
 The change remains across a refresh, because when you made the change DevTools saved the change to disk.
-And then, when you refreshed the page, your local server served the modified copy of the file from disk.
+When you refreshed the page, your local server served the modified copy of the file from disk.

 <!-- ====================================================================== -->